hiikezoe/web-ext-webpack-plugin/README.md

   profile specified by `firefoxProfile` should be created if it does not exist.

   Note that if this is specified, `firefoxProfile` is treated as meaning a directory path (not a profile name).

   Defaults to false.

+- `runLint` (optional) - A boolean indicating if `web-ext lint` should be run as part of building the extension.

+  Defaults to true.

 - `selfHosted` (optional) - If `true` declares that your extension will be self-hosted and disables lint messages related to hosting on